-Shows the calculated area for each surface.
+This is the calculated surface area of the surface.
 Occasionally, a surface can get a wrongly calculated area which can even turn out to be 0.
-This will be the case if the edges of the surface are crossing each other, e.g. resulting in a so-called butterfly surface.
-It is always a good idea to eliminate such surfaces, by simplifying the model.
+This will be the case if the edges of the surface are crossing each other e.g., for a so-called butterfly surface.
+It is always a good idea to simplify the model and eliminate such surfaces.